top of page

 Adult and Paediatric Care

-An ear infection is usually caused by bacterium or virus in the middle ear.
+An ear infection is usually caused by bacteria or viruses in the middle ear.

 A balance disorder is a condition that makes you feel unsteady or dizzy.

-Hearing loss affects people of all ages and can be caused by many different factors.
-The three basic categories of hearing loss are sensorineural hearing loss, conductive hearing loss and mixed hearing loss.
+Hearing loss affects people of all ages and can result from various factors.
+The three basic categories of hearing loss are:

 Perforated Eardrum